Contributor Guide

 data2 = _load_helper_section2(lit)

-In some cases, one may have to push back a line because it was read too early.
+In some cases, you may need to move a line back in the file because it was read too early.
 For example, in the Molden format, this is sometimes unavoidable.
-When needed you can push back the line for later reading with lit.back(line).
+If necessary, you can push back the line for later reading with lit.back(line).

 for line in lit: